Sex Worker HIV Risk: What the Evidence Actually Says

 Frequently asked questions

-Does sex work automatically mean high HIV risk for me?
+Does sex work automatically mean high HIV risk?

 Do all sex workers have HIV?

 No. Population statistics are not individual diagnosis.
-Many sex workers are HIV-negative, and some who are living with HIV are on effective treatment (and then do not transmit sexually).
+Many sex workers are HIV-negative, and people living with HIV who are undetectable on treatment do not transmit HIV sexually.
 [11]

-Will a personalised risk report help more than general articles?
+Can a personalised risk report help more than a general article?

-Often, yes.
-General articles speak in averages.
-A personalised report uses your exact details and local context to give a single probability plus a testing timeline.
+General articles explain averages.
+A personalised report uses the exact details of your encounter and relevant context to produce a clearer estimate.
 Start here: confidential risk assessment.

 References